Adult/Child

 Adult/Child (sometimes typeset as Adult Child) is an unreleased studio album by the American rock band the Beach Boys that was produced in early 1977.
-Similar to their previous effort, The Beach Boys Love You, the album was essentially a solo effort by the band's chief songwriter and producer, Brian Wilson.
-It consists of seven new songs, four of which feature orchestral arrangements by Dick Reynolds, along with five older tracks that had been unreleased by the band.
-Lyric topics range from healthy diets and exercise to shaving a tomboy's legs and waiting at a movie theater queue.
-Some of the tracks, including "It's Over Now" and "Still I Dream of It", were originally written to be recorded by a singer such as Frank Sinatra.
+Similar to the release it was meant to follow, The Beach Boys Love You, the album is essentially a semi-autobiographical solo effort by the band's chief songwriter and producer, Brian Wilson.
+The title refers to a theory that one's personality can be split into "adult" and "child" modes of thinking.

+Characterized as outsider music, Adult/Child consists of seven new songs, four of which feature orchestral arrangements by Dick Reynolds, along with five older tracks that had been outtakes from earlier albums.
+Its subject matter ranges from healthy diets and exercise to shaving a tomboy's legs and waiting at a movie theater queue.
+Some of the tracks, including "It's Over Now" and "Still I Dream of It", were originally written to be recorded by singers such as Frank Sinatra.

-Although it was scheduled to be issued in September 1977, the release was vetoed by Wilson's bandmates Mike Love and Al Jardine, who felt that the record was too strange to sell.
+Initially planned for issue in September 1977, the release was vetoed by Wilson's bandmates Mike Love and Al Jardine, who felt that the record was too strange to sell.
 Instead, the group delivered M.I.U.
-Album, which included only one song in common with Adult/Child, "Hey Little Tomboy", albeit in a rerecorded form.
-A few Adult/Child tracks were later released on the 1993 box set Good Vibrations: Thirty Years of the Beach Boys.
+Album, which included one song in common with Adult/Child, "Hey Little Tomboy", albeit in a rerecorded form.
+A few more Adult/Child tracks saw release on the 1993 box set Good Vibrations.

+Commentators have called Adult/Child a poignant reflection of Wilson's troubled personal life and it also elicited praise for its humorous and idiosyncratic quality.
 The full album remains unreleased, but circulates widely on bootlegs and unauthorized YouTube uploads.
+An official version will be included in an upcoming box set containing the recording sessions for both Love You and M.I.U, according to Al Jardine.

 Background

 At the end of 1976, Brian Wilson produced The Beach Boys Love You (released in April 1977), after which he immediately moved onto the production of what became Adult/Child.
 Music historian Keith Badman writes that Wilson "reportedly [started the new album] on the insistence of his former doctor", Eugene Landy, who had been relieved of his services in December 1976.
 Wilson's 2016 memoir, I Am Brian Wilson, attributes the album's title to Landy.
 "He meant that there were always two parts of a personality, always an adult who wants to be in charge and a child who wants to be cared for, always an adult who thinks he knows the rules and a child who is learning and testing the rules."

-Adult/Child would have been their final record on Reprise, a subsidiary of Warner Bros.
-Records Early in the year, band manager Stephen Love had arranged negotiations for the band to move to CBS Records once obligations to Warner had been fulfilled.
-Issues related to the band's recording contracts and other areas of their management plagued the group for the remainder of the year.
+Adult/Child would have been the Beach Boys' final record on Reprise, a subsidiary of Warner Records.
+Early in the year, band manager Stephen Love had arranged negotiations for the band to move to CBS Records once obligations to Warner had been fulfilled.
+Issues related to the band's recording contracts and other areas of their management plagued the group for the rest of the year.